dhmncivichacks/timewebsite/README.md

 ```

+See [the wiki](https://github.com/mikeputnam/timewebsite/wiki) for more details of the intent of this project.

 This community web site project encourages participation and contribution no matter your experience level with web development.
 If you have a question, need some help, or want to participate some other way, open an [issue](https://github.com/dhmncivichacks/timewebsite/issues) and ask away!
 If you know you way around web development, look for something that needs fixing, fix it and open a [pull request](https://github.com/dhmncivichacks/timewebsite/pulls)!

 As a learning-friendly endeavor, the project is based on the learnings acquired from following this excellent tutorial series of Youtube videos: https://github.com/realpython/discover-flask